BrianStormDev/1AM-Pixel-Dreams/README.md

 -Brian L :)

 Information about this repository:
-You'll find two main folders.
+You'll find three main folders.
 The first folder named 1AM, contains all of the project files.
 Midsemester contains all the files that were gathered for a midsemester presentation we had.
 There you can find some of our early concepts as well as various documentation.
+Credits for assets and developers can be found inside the credits folder!
 NOTE: The pixelorama-master file is not technically part of the project.
 It was just a software used to develop various assets in the game.